Is Ear Wax Normal for Dogs?

 To get wax out of a dog’s ear, they have to be cleaned.
 Web MD states that it is important to check with a vet to figure out how often to clean a dog’s ears.

 A dog’s age, breed, coat, and activity level are just a few factors to consider.

 How Do I Clean My Dog’s Ears?

 In order to clean the dog ear wax and maintain a healthy dog, follow these steps:

 - Be as gentle as possible at all times

 - Dribble a small amount of ear cleaning solution into the inner ear

 - As the solution flows into the ear canal massage the base of the ear

 - Repeat this with the other ear

-If you are unsure on how to clean your dog’s ears appropriately, the best thing to do is still to consult your veterinarian or a pet-care professional.
+If still unsure of how to clean a dog’s ears appropriately, consult a veterinarian or a pet-care professional.